 Hepatic and Pancreatic: Lactic acidosis and steatosis, posttreatment exacerbation of hepatitis [see Boxed Warning], pancreatitis.

 Hypersensitivity: Anaphylaxis, urticaria.

-Skin: Alopecia, pruritus.
+Skin: Alopecia, pruritus, rash.

 Lamivudine is predominantly eliminated in the urine by active organic cationic secretion.
 The possibility of interactions with other drugs administered concurrently should be considered, particularly when their main route of elimination is active renal secretion via the organic cationic transport system (e.g., trimethoprim).
 No data are available regarding interactions with other drugs that have renal clearance mechanisms similar to that of Lamivudine.

 There are no adequate and well-controlled trials of Lamivudine in pregnant women.
 Because animal reproduction studies are not always predictive of human response, Lamivudine Tablets (HBV) should be used during pregnancy only if the potential benefits outweigh the potential risks to the fetus.

 Antiretroviral Pregnancy Registry: To monitor maternal-fetal outcomes of pregnant women exposed to Lamivudine, a Pregnancy Registry has been established.
 Healthcare providers are encouraged to register patients by calling 1-800-258-4263.